isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/National Digital Literacy Programme (NDLP).md

 The NDLP was launched in March 2020 to make digital learning inclusive by equipping students with the digital literacies to be future-ready.
 Under the NDLP, MOE announced that every student will own a school-prescribed personal learning device (PLD) by end-2021.

-Please find the briefing slides on NDLP during the Sec One Parents Engagement Webinar held on 18 Jan [here ](/files/KC%20PLD%20Briefing%20to%20Parents%2018%20Jan_website.pdf) **(please click)**
+Please find the briefing slides on NDLP during the Sec One Parents Engagement Webinar held on 18 Jan [here](/files/KC%20PLD%20Briefing%20to%20Parents%2018%20Jan_website.pdf)

 #### NDLP @ CHIJ Katong Convent